PoCInnovation/BruteForce/README.md

 *By default* : 200, 401, 403, 404, 429, 500

+`-header` : match based on a header.

+For example, `./bruteforce -header="Content-Type: application/json"`.

+`-body` : match based on a body.

+For example, `./bruteforce -body="Hello World"`.

 ## Get involved

 You're invited to join this project !
 Check out the [contributing guide](./CONTRIBUTING.md).